SPDUK/OOPjs/README.md

 folders:

-new: the keyword 'new' when used to create a class, also contains keyword this
+new: the keyword 'new' when used to create a class
+this: keyword 'this'